 BEST TIME TO GO TO ISTANBUL

-The best time to visit İstanbul is between late April and October.
+The best time to visit İstanbul is from late April to October.

 READER-SUPPORTED